-Detailed descriptions of geographical areas are given in a series of booklets.
-Their limits are printed on the back cover.
+Detailed descriptions of geographical areas is given in a series of volumes and booklets.
+Their limits are printed on page ii of each booklet.
 The appropriate descriptive booklet(s) of Sailing Directions should be consulted in conjunction with this PAC 200 - General Information booklet.